top of page

 Fees

-A deposit must be paid upon registration, otherwise the player will be unable to take the field and play.
-The entirety of playing fees must be paid in full prior to the end of October (usually around the 3rd game of the season), unless a payment plan has been organised directly with the Treasurer - contact Wayne Turner
+A deposit must be paid prior to the first game of the season, otherwise the player will be unable to take the field and play.
+The entirety of playing fees must be paid in full prior to the end of October (usually around the 3rd game of the season), unless a payment plan has been organised directly with the Treasurer.

 What your fees cover